The Musee des Beaux Arts, or Montreal Museum of Fine Arts, is a large art museum in the Golden Square Mile district in the heart of Montreal.

 Location and Hours

-The Montreal Museum of Fine Arts can be found within the Golden Square Mile close to downtown Montreal.
+The Montreal Museum of Fine Arts is located within the Golden Square Mile close to downtown Montreal.
 The building’s address is 1380 Sherbrooke Street West.

-Hours at the museum are from 10:00 am until 5:00 pm from Tuesdays to Sundays and from 10:00 am to 9:00 pm on Wednesdays.
+Hours at the museum are from 10:00 am until 5:00 pm on Tuesdays, Thursdays, Fridays, Saturdays and Sundays, and from 10:00 am to 9:00 pm on Wednesdays.
 The museum is closed on Mondays.

 Admission